Trivialization of the gravitational Green-Schwarz transformation in the non-relativistic limit of string theory: Implications

 \subsection{Connection to duality-invariant frameworks}

-The NR limit of heterotic string theory aligns naturally with duality-invariant formulations such as Double Field Theory (DFT), where generalized geometry encodes both geometric and gauge degrees of freedom \cite{EandD}.
+The NR limit of heterotic string theory aligns naturally with duality-invariant formulations such as Double Field Theory (DFT) \cite{DFT1}-\cite{DFT2}, where generalized geometry encodes both geometric and gauge degrees of freedom \cite{EandD}.
 The four-derivative extension of DFT \cite{Tduality} \cite{Hohm} involves a generalized vielbein formalism \cite{DFTframe}.
 It is therefore not clear whether the NR limit produces a finite four-derivative Lagrangian considering the flux formulation of DFT, compatible with a generalization of the Green-Schwarz mechanism \cite{Odd}.
-This motivates a complete NR extension of heterotic DFT, incorporating supersymmetry and $\alpha'$ corrections beyond leading order, extending the results of \cite{LNR} for the relativistic case.
+This motivates a complete NR extension of heterotic DFT, incorporating supersymmetry and $\alpha'$ corrections beyond leading order, extending the results of \cite{LNR} in the NR limit.